 Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

-First piece of advice — never trust the weather in Vermont, especially in the spring and fall.
+The first piece of advice — never trust the weather in Vermont, especially in the spring and fall.
 A spring camping trip can be sweet and sunny, or it can be a lesson in perseverance, as you suffer through rain, fog, and often snow.

 The whimsical weather is an awesome reason to choose a Vermont cabin rental during the spring, fall, and winter, and that’s exactly what my husband, Eric, and I did in May, when we were feeling the camping vibes, but not jiving with the big, fat raindrops that were threatening to consume us.
 We headed north to Enosburg Falls on a Friday afternoon for a weekend adventure.
 The fierce rain made it hard to drive, and also made us wonder why the heck we were going camping.